What are residential treatment centers for teens?

 Elevations RTC as a residential treatment center for teens

 Elevations RTC is one of the leading all gender residential treatment centers for teens.
-Elevations offers support, guidance, and relief to boys and girls, ages 13 to 18.
+Elevations offers support, guidance, and relief to teens of all genders, ages 13 to 18.
 Students at Elevations often struggle with issues surrounding mental health problems, learning disorders, substance use, emotional disorders, and more.

 Unlike many residential treatment centers for teens, Elevations provides a real-world residential setting combined with psychiatric treatment and care.
 Elevations strives to teach each student coping skills that pertain specifically to their individual struggles in life.
 By offering accredited, college-prep academics, students are able to stay on track for a successful life.
 Elevations utilizes many types of therapy to give students the best possible care.
 These therapies can include adventure therapy, equine therapy, family therapy, individual therapy, and much more.

 Residential treatment in the media

 Residential treatment centers are often used for helping with anything from major depression to eating disorder to substance use.
 They have the potential to help a lot of people.
 Which is why Ke$ha, well-known pop-singer, checked herself into a residential treatment facility to get help for her eating disorder.
 She was quoted saying, “I’m a crusader for being yourself and loving yourself, but I’ve found it hard to practice.”
 She said she entered residential treatment to help her “love herself” again.

 Another pop idol that has experienced time in residential treatment is Demi Lovato.
 She’s struggled with suicidal thoughts, self-harm, eating disorders, anxiety, and depression.
 Finally, after a violent episode, she got treatment in a residential treatment center for teens.
 There, she found out that she had bipolar disorder.
 Now, she has recovered, is successful, and, though she struggles sometimes, she’s living a much happier life.